The Great Outdoors: Australia

 On the second day we took the airboat through the winding marshlands to try to spot some crocodiles – it was Crocodile Dundee territory after all.
 The floodplains act as a social hotspot for thousands of birds, which also draws the leathery predator and, poised with my binoculars, it wasn't long before we saw him, ‘Stevo’ – a beautiful big old beast, at least 3 m (10 ft) long, sunning himself on the banks.
 As we cut the engine and glided silently towards him we all sat in silence only broken by the occasional camera click.

 Stevo slid off, the huge fan on the back of the boat started again and off we went gliding over the surface of the water, startling thousands of birds as we went.
-Flocks of them lifted into the air, all different colours and shapes, all making their own unique sounds as they flew from the surrounding fauna.
+Flocks of them lifted into the air, all different colors and shapes, all making their own unique sounds as they flew from the surrounding fauna.

 With no phone signal, Wi-Fi or internet at all for that matter, it felt incredibly refreshing to shut off from the rest of the world.
-The peacefulness and tranquillity of the plains, only interrupted by the welcome cacophony of bird and animal life, makes a stay here the ideal opportunity to get outdoors and experience the wilds of Australia in all its glory.
+The peacefulness and tranquility of the plains, only interrupted by the welcome cacophony of bird and animal life, makes a stay here the ideal opportunity to get outdoors and experience the wilds of Australia in all its glory.

 Walking the wilderness, Maria Island, Tasmania by Jess